cosmos/sdk-tutorials/blog/tutorial/02-cli-list-post.md

 }
 ```

-In the keeper we define also the grpc of our queryPost function.
+In the keeper you also define the grpc of the queryPost function.

 ### Add GRPC functionality